PRE-CONGRESS VISITS

 Day 1

-If you are interested in this pre-congress visit, you will need to arrange your trip to Bratislava from Prague or Vienna and the transfer to Apollo Hotel**** on your own.
+If you are interested in this pre-congress visit, you will need to arrange your trip to Bratislava from Prague or Vienna and the transfer to a 4-star hotel on your own.
 If need be, please do not hesitate to contact us – we can give you advice and help on transport.

-The four-star Apollo Hotel is located between the Old Town and Bratislava’s business district, 1.5 km from the new Slovak National Theatre building.
-It includes a gourmet restaurant.
-All the rooms were refurbished in 2016, 2017 and 2018.
-The Apollo is a traditional hotel in Bratislava’s prime location, in a residential neighbourhood on the edge of the city centre with a unique local atmosphere.
-Within walking distance are a new, modern bus station, the Eurovea premium shopping centre with a promenade on the bank of the Danube, and a local market selling fresh local produce.
+The 4-star hotel is situated within the broader centre of Bratislava.
+It offers easy access on foot directly to the city’s historical centre, which stretches all the way to the Danube River through a promenade, in a residential neighbourhood on the edge of the city centre with a unique atmosphere.
+Within walking distance are a new, modern bus station, the Eurovea premium shopping centre with its promenade on the bank of the Danube, and a local market selling fresh local produce.

 Day 2

-The day will start with an exquisite breakfast at Apollo Hotel****, after which a guided walk of Bratislava’s heritage centre will follow.
+The day will start with an exquisite breakfast at the hotel, after which a guided walk of Bratislava’s heritage centre will follow.

-- Church of St Elisabeth (Blue Church) is an Art Nouveau ecclesiastical sight in Bratislava’s Old Town.
+• Church of St Elisabeth (Blue Church) is an Art Nouveau ecclesiastical sight in Bratislava’s Old Town.
+Dedicated to Hungarian Saint Elisabeth (from the Arpad royal family), it was intended as a symbolic mausoleum for Empress Elisabeth (Sissi).

 The coach trip for lunch will actually constitute a technical visit focused on the solutions addressing traffic situation in Bratislava, stemming from the necessity to commence building a ring road and erect several bridges over the Danube.
 Currently, the city is traversed by the D1 and D2 motorways, managed by the National Motorway Company (three bridges over the Danube) and the D4 motorway (one bridge over the Danube), which is being managed by the D4/R7 concession company (Zero Bypass) and constructed as a PPP project.
 Two bridges on the city’s roads are under the City of Bratislava’s management.